Conformal field theory on the plane: Conformal symmetry in two dimensions

 Actually, any holomorphic function $h(z)$ defines a conformal transformation,

 which transforms the metric into $dfd\bar{f} = |h'(z)|^2 dzd\bar{z}$, and is therefore angle-preserving.
-One may object that the only holomorphic functions on the sphere are the functions $f_g$ \eqref{gisl} which encode the global conformal transformations.
+One may object that the only holomorphic functions on the sphere are the functions $f_g$ \eqref{gisl} that encode the global conformal transformations.
 And indeed, any further conformal transformation must have singularities, and cannot be one-to-one.
-We could be content with considering transformations which would be defined only on some region.
-We will adopt a different point of view, and interpret a singularity of $h(z)$ at $z=z_0$ as meaning that a field $V_\sigma(z_0)$ transforms non-trivially.
-This makes sense not only with a correlation function $\left\langle V_{\sigma}(z_0)\cdots \right\rangle $ which manifestly involves a field at $z=z_0$, but also with arbitrary correlation functions.
-We can indeed always assume the presence at $z_0$ of a trivial field, called the identity field, which can however become non-trivial after a conformal transformation is performed.
+We could consider transformations that would be defined only on some subset of the Riemann sphere, where there would be no singularities.
+However, in the case of infinitesimal transformations, it is possible to interpret a singularity of $h(z)$ at $z=z_0$ as meaning that a field $V_\sigma(z_0)$ transforms nontrivially.
+This makes sense not only with a correlation function $\left\langle V_{\sigma}(z_0)\cdots \right\rangle $ that manifestly involves a field at $z=z_0$, but also with arbitrary correlation functions.
+We can indeed always assume the presence at $z_0$ of a trivial field, called the identity field, which can however become nontrivial after a conformal transformation is performed.
 To summarize,

+So, we assume that the symmetries include the infinitely many independent \textbf{\boldmath local conformal transformations} , in addition to the global conformal transformations.